Using CBD to Optimize Your Fitness Performance

 But if you genuinely want to recover like the pros, you’ll want to try CBD bath bombs.
 And you might find yourself a little surprised by the types of athletes who use them the most.

 Rampage Jackson, like many other mixed martial artists, swear by the soothing power of these sweet-smelling beauties.
-With a combination of CBD, essential oils, and Epsom salts, you can tame those sore muscles and joints while giving your mind a rest as well.
+With a combination of CBD, essential oils, and Epsom salts, you can tame those overworked muscles and joints while giving your mind a rest as well.

 Q: Are athletes permitted to use cannabinoids like CBD?